shinabarger/vending-machine-pillar-kata/README.md

+THIS WAS CREATED BY DAVID SHINABARGER FOR A PILLAR KATA APPRENTICESHIP POSITION

+I'm going to be honest -- I've never run tests from the command line.
+But you should be able to open and view all test units.
+I used Intellij to complete this project, which is free and should be pretty easy to implement.
+The base project that I made only has the three classes for now -- Validation Class, the Testing Class, and the Main class.

+I'm going to keep reformatting this to make it more simple and easy to read, but this is a good start.

+Thank you.

+David

+INSTRUCTIONS:

 Vending Machine Kata
 In this exercise you will build the brains of a vending machine.
 It will accept money, make change, maintain inventory, and dispense products.
 All the things that you might expect a vending machine to accomplish.